top of page

 At university I learned something about myself that helped to bolster my confidence: I wasn't a slow learner at all, I simply learned things in a more practical way than others.
 I did really well, getting good marks in coursework as well as practical modules.
 I joined every music ensemble I could and soon found myself struggling to find free time.
 Even though I knew the 'eggs in one basket' motto hadn't worked before, I thought I could try it again within music and took the brave decision to do two majors: music performance and music composition.

 This decision proved to be a very good one as I had originally wanted to solely focus on music performance, going on to become a session and ensemble musician.
-Sadly, due to health problems that had grown steadily worse as I got older, this was no longer a good idea which led to the idea of increasing my knowledge and skill in music composition.
+Sadly, due to health problems with chronic migraines that had grown steadily worse as I got older, this was no longer a good idea which led to the idea of increasing my knowledge and skill in music composition.

 BACK TO BRISTOL